loicmarie/playground-8maVaWFU/markdowns/introduction.md

 If you already know why you are here, you can **go to the first section** and see a short example of bitboard application.

-Otherwise, you should probably **read the next section** about the importance of making a good game engine in Artificial Intelligence (AI) concern.
+Otherwise, you should probably **read the following** about the importance of making a good game engine in Artificial Intelligence (AI) concern.

 # A word about simulation (optional)